Meet the Band

 Elaine Dickman

-Elaine began her musical journey at the age of 10, playing cornet with the Paddock Youth Band in Huddersfield, West Yorkshire.
-Her love for brass banding quickly grew, and by the age of 16 she had joined the Meltham and Meltham Mills Band, performing in the highly competitive Yorkshire First Section.
+Elaine began her musical journey at the age of 10, playing cornet with the Paddock Youth Band in Huddersfield, a perfect start for someone growing up in a part of Yorkshire where brass banding is practically a local sport.
+Her enthusiasm quickly grew, and by 16 she had earned a place with the Meltham and Meltham Mills Band, performing in the fiercely competitive Yorkshire First Section (not for the faint-hearted or the under-practised).

-At 19, Elaine moved to Leicestershire for university and continued her brass banding with Croft Silver Band, where a highlight was competing in the National Finals in London.
-Since then, she has played with several respected bands including Ibstock Brick Brass and the Enderby Band.
+At 19 she moved to Leicestershire for university, immediately seeking out Croft Silver Band, where one of her standout moments was competing at the National Finals in London.
+Since then, she's brought her talents to several respected bands, including Ibstock Brick Brass and the Enderby Band, collecting plenty of musical memories (and probably a few long coach-trip stories) along the way.

-Elaine now proudly plays with Oddfellows Brass Band, where she continues to enjoy every moment of her banding life.
+Elaine now proudly plays with Oddfellows Brass, where she continues to enjoy every moment of her banding life…and where the band is very glad she decided to trade Yorkshire for the Midlands.

 Third Cornet